Istanbul Travel Guide

 First Byzantium, then the Byzantine's capital of Constantinople, this much fought over city fell to the Ottomans in the 15th century, after which it morphed into Istanbul.
-Today it may be a capital no more but this bustling, modern and creatively driven metropolis – one of the biggest cities in the world with around 14 million people – pulsates with energy.
+Although Istanbul is not a capital of Turkey now (Ankara is), this bustling, modern and creatively-driven metropolis – one of the biggest cities in the world with around 15 million people – pulsates with energy.

 Through most of its 2,500-year-long history, Istanbul was a cultural melting pot.
 Today, the city is largely Turkish, but feels extremely cosmopolitan – perhaps due to the reach of the Ottoman Empire, which at its height stretched from the Balkans to Egypt.

 UNESCO has declared much of the old city area as UNESCO World Heritage sites and the mind-boggling myriad of monuments here are well worthy of the title.
-The Aya Sofya is the greatest of all Byzantine churches while mammoth Ottoman mosques and palaces, and the remains of Byzantine walls and cisterns are all major reminders of Istanbul's past role as the crown jewel of empire-builders.
+The Aya Sofya (also known as Hagia Sofia) is the greatest of all Byzantine churches, while mammoth Ottoman mosques and palaces, and remains of Byzantine walls and cisterns all stand testament to Istanbul's past role as the crown jewel of empire-builders.